Jayanth-sharma/RTL-design-synthesis-using-sky130--vsd/README.md

-# DAY1:Introduction To Verilog RTL Design and Synthesis.
+# DAY1 : Introduction To Verilog RTL Design and Synthesis.
+On Day1 <br/>

+##Part1 :Introduction to Open-source simulator iverilog
+>Introduction to iverilog design and testbench